 Sometimes vendors or recipients aren’t able to accept a check, and a money order might make sense.
 But there are digital age options like peer-to-peer or P2P transfers.

 P2P platforms are often a free service offered by financial institutions that lets users send and receive money, usually in minutes.

 And P2P transfers are generally quick, as fast as a few seconds.

 Other options are covered in this guide on how to transfer money from one bank to another, including transactions between accounts you own, and between you and other people.

 One of the best things about money is the freedom to spend it on whatever you want, in whatever fashion that works best for you.
 The days of paper checks and money orders feel numbered.

 But with all the P2P apps and services out there, it can feel tough to know what you might actually need.
 One thing’s for sure: Simple, quick P2P transfers aren’t going anywhere.

-A SoFi Money® cash management account allows a member to send money to anyone, anywhere, even if that person does not have a SoFi Money® account.
+A SoFi Checking and Savings® online banking account allows a member to send money to anyone, anywhere, even if the recipient does not have a SoFi Checking and Savings® account.
 If the recipient does, the transfer happens instantaneously.

-There is no minimum to open a SoFi Money® account, and there are no monthly fees or many other common types of fees.
+There is no minimum to open a SoFi Checking and Savings® account, and there are no monthly fees or many other common types of fees.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.